Iowa State Fair Historical Timeline

 The 2008 Fair – “U Gotta Love It” – drew a record 1,109,150 people to the grounds.
 More than 11,000 Fairgoers packed into the Grandstand in the early hours of opening day to set a world record for the most people simultaneously eating a corndog.
 The glamour of a world record, paired with free admission and a free corndog, contributed to the largest opening day attendance on record.

-The Administration Building celebrated its 150th year on the grounds.
-An Olympic Pavilion set up near Rock Island Avenue offered continuous televised coverage of the 2008 Olympic Games in Beijing and Fairgoers watched as Des Moines native and butter-sculpture subject Shawn Johnson took home gymnastics gold.
-The Budweiser Clydesdales paraded through the grounds daily, and Fairgoers flocked to see the World's Largest Traveling Horse Wheel and Stable Display.
+An Olympic Pavilion set up near Rock Island Avenue offered continuous televised coverage of the 2008 Olympic Games in Beijing, and Fairgoers watched as Des Moines native and butter-sculpture subject Shawn Johnson took home gymnastics gold.
+The Budweiser Clydesdales paraded through the grounds daily, and Fairgoers flocked to see the World’s Largest Traveling Horse Wheel and Stable Display.
 Construction continued on the Richard O. Jacobson Exhibition Center, a new, world-class facility featuring an indoor arena, practice arena and seating for 3,500 Fairgoers scheduled for completion in time for the 2010 Fair.

-2009's "State Fair Time" drew a million-plus crowd for the seventh consecutive year, but rain led to a drop in attendance from the record-setting 2008 Fair.
-Des Moines native, gold medal Olympian and Dancing with the Stars champion Shawn Johnson served as Parade Marshal and took part in opening ceremonies.
+“State Fair Time” in 2009 drew a million-plus crowd for the seventh consecutive year, but rain led to a drop in attendance from the record-setting 2008 Fair.
+Des Moines native, gold medal Olympian and Dancing with the Stars champion Shawn Johnson served as Parade Marshal and took part in opening ceremonies along with her dance partner, Mark Ballas.
 Fairgoers brought canned goods for free admission opening day helping the Fair collect 74,375 pounds of food for the Food Bank of Iowa.
 Improvements were made throughout the grounds.
-Most notably, the Elwell Family Food Center renovation was completed in time for the 2009 Fair and Grandfather's Barn was re-opened with the Wine Experience exhibit.
+Most notably, the Elwell Family Food Center renovation was completed in time for the 2009 Fair, and Grandfather’s Barn was re-opened with the Wine Experience exhibit.
 The Journey with opening act Heart concert was a Grandstand sell-out.
 The Way We Live Award made its debut recognizing five Iowa farm families who demonstrate a daily dedication to animal agriculture and exemplify farm values.

 - Its Beginnings